CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ## Attribution

 In order to receive data from the DPC application, a healthcare provider must have a treatment related purpose for viewing a patient's claims history.
-Providers can attest to their treatment purposes by submitting a treatment roster which lists the patients currently under their care.
+Providers can attest to their treatment purposes by submitting a an *attribution roster* which lists the patients currently under their care.

-Given than existing standard for patient rosters does not exist, CMS is currently piloting an implementation of the [Attribution Guide](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/Bulk-data:-thoughts-on-attribution-lists-and-groups) currently under discussion with the SMART-ON-FHIR team.
+Given that existing standards for patient rosters do not exist, CMS is currently piloting an implementation of the [Attribution Guide](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/Bulk-data:-thoughts-on-attribution-lists-and-groups) currently under discussion with the [SMART-ON-FHIR](https://docs.smarthealthit.org/) team.
 The goal is to provide feedback to the group on experiences related to implementation and supporting the recommendations.

 > Note: The attribution logic and interaction flow will be subject to revision over time.